laster04/Idealista-scraper/README.md

 -   Scrape by keyword - You can use location-wise keywords to search specific search lists.
 Also you can directly point out rental, for sale or sold properties on this feature.

 -   Scrape properties by filter - Auto detection of URLs helps you to directly copy/paste the URLs into the scraper to apply any filtering you like.
+-   This scraper works only for Spain and Portugal, if you need to scrape **Italy** please use [this actor](https://apify.com/lukass/idealista-crawler-italy)
+-   Through the new policy of web the exact location of some properties is hidden.
+So the scraper now get center of map which is accessible from detail of property.

 ## Input Parameters